Call to Actions! Don’t forget them.

 As a website owner, there is not much you can do about distractions, but you can do your part to keep their attention a little longer on your page – with Call To Actions.

-A Call to Action (CTA) on a website is a short sentence telling your visitors what you want them to do next.
+A Call to Action (CTA) on a website is a button or link encouraging your visitors to an action/telling them what you want them to do next.
 This helps to not lose their attention as quickly.
 Usually, they go something like this: “Subscribe here“, “Get your free xxx“, “Read more” etc.

 Have a clear call to action on each of your web pages

 Keep your visitors clicking!
-As I wrote in last month’s blog post, the two most important Call To Actions would be to have people contact you, or the second-best, sign up to your mailing list.
+As I wrote in a previous blog post, the two most important Call To Actions would be to have people contact you, or the second-best, sign up to your mailing list.

-- If you have a snippet about you on your homepage, you would want to have a highlighted Read More button or link, so that people are encouraged to read the rest.
-If you also manage to build up a bit of suspense, that is always good to keep visitors’ on their toes 😉
+- If you have a snippet about you on your homepage, you would want to have a highlighted button or link saying e.g. Read More, so that people are encouraged to read the rest.
+If you also manage to build up a bit of curiosity, that is always good to keep visitors’ engaged.

 - If you mention your services on your Work With Me page, then have a Call to Action saying something like Visit my Service Page for details and pricing – and of course provide the link, so that they don’t need to look for it.

 - If you talk about your upcoming event, then you can’t skimp on a Call to Action to have people Sign Up.
-Make it easy for them to take action!
+Make it easy for them to see where to take action!

 Make your Call to Actions intriguing